-The academy's current level of free reserves (total funds less the amount held in fixed assets restricted fund) as at 31 August 2023 is £3,898,000.
-The pension value as at 31 August 2023 has been determined by the actuary which is showing the academy trust as having a pension asset as at 31 August 2023.
+The academy's current level of free reserves (total funds less the amount held in fixed assets restricted fund but excluding the pension deficit of £nil as at 31 August 2024 is £2,663,000.
+The deficit position of the pension scheme would result in a cash flow effect for the academy trust in the form of an increase of employers' pension contributions over a period of years.